Allan Wells: Later sprinting career

-In 1982, in Brisbane, Queensland, Australia, Wells won two more Commonwealth Games titles in the 100 m, a wind assisted 10.02. and then the 200 m, and a bronze medal in the relay.
-He shared the 200 m title with Mike McFarlane of England in a rare dead heat.
+In 1982, in Brisbane, Queensland, Australia, Wells won two more Commonwealth Games titles in the 100 m, a wind-assisted 10.02. and then the 200 m, and a bronze medal in the relay.
+He shared the 200 m title with Mike McFarlane of England in 20.43 in a rare dead heat.

-In 1983, he won his 3rd European Cup title by winning the 200 metres, beating his old adversary Pietro Mennea in London, and again took 2nd in the 100 m.
+In 1983, he won his third European Cup title by winning the 200 metres in 20.72, beating his old adversary Pietro Mennea in London, and again took 2nd in the 100 m.

-He then went on and finished 4th in both the 100/200 sprint finals at the IAAF World Championships in Helsinki.
+He then finished 4th in both the 100/200 sprint finals at the IAAF World Championships in Helsinki.

-He reached the 100 m semi-finals at the 1984 Los Angeles Olympics, and was a member of the relay team that finished 7th in the final.
+At age 32, he reached the 100 m semi-finals at the 1984 Los Angeles Olympics, and was a member of the relay team that finished 7th in the final.

 Wells missed most of 1985 with injury.
 He was not selected for the Commonwealth Games in Edinburgh in 1986, as he had failed to compete at the Scottish trials.
-However, in a stunning comeback on 5 August at Gateshead, he soundly beat both Ben Johnson and Atlee Mahorn, the respective Commonwealth 100 m and 200 m champions.
+However, on 5 August at Gateshead, he beat both Ben Johnson and Atlee Mahorn, the respective Commonwealth 100 m and 200 m champions.

 Wells gained additional attention at Gateshead for being the first to be seen sporting the now common Lycra running shorts.
 The sight of these led to him being dubbed Wilson of the Wizard (a comic book character).